Anterior Hip Replacement San Francisco

 Are there disadvantages to the anterior approach Hip Replacement?

 The biggest disadvantage of the anterior approach for hip replacement is that it has a significant learning curve for most surgeons.
 The technique is difficult compared with traditional approaches.
 It takes a surgeon many cases to become proficient with the technique to avoid complications.
 Some studies have advocated that a minimal case exposure of 100 cases is required before a surgeon may be considered proficient in the technique.
 Complications rates between anterior hip replacement and traditional hip replacement are comparable.
 Unfortunately, in the hands of surgeons with inadequate training or exposure to the technique, significant and severe complications can be expected.
 Thankfully, courses and opportunities for advanced study in anterior approach hip replacement are increasingly available to surgeons so that they may better their training and exposure in a safe and monitored environment.
+Nerve injury can be a significant and life-altering complication of both traditional hip replacement and anterior approach hip replacement.
+In cases where the sciatic or femoral nerve are injured there is generally a component of injury which makes it hard to move the leg or foot.
+This is called a “palsy” or “foot drop”.
+There doesn’t appear to be an increase of this rare complication using the anterior approach.

 THE ANTERIOR APPROACH IS AN OVERWHELMINGLY SUCCESSFUL PROCEDURE

 Nearly all patients undergoing anterior approach hip replacement have some injury to a sensory nerve that innervates the top of the thigh.
 About 80 percent of patients undergoing anterior hip replacement report some numbness to touch along the top of the thigh next to the incision.
 This is largely due to retraction of a nerve called the LFCN, or lateral femoral cutaneous nerve of the thigh.
 This nerve gives sensation to the top of the thigh.
 This nerve lies immediately adjacent to the incision in anterior hip replacement.
 During the procedure, the nerve is stretched which leads to some numbness.
 In general these symptoms diminish over time.
 However, if tested there will usually be some residual numbness next to the incision.
 There is no functional limitation as it relates to this numbness experienced after surgery.
 Most patients are quite happy with their hip function, but when questioned report having some numbness near the incision.
+Femoral fracture is a complication of hip replacement that can occur with any approach.
+With the anterior approach, exposure of the femur can sometimes be challenging.
+There have been higher reported rates of femoral fracture with the anterior approach.
+In the obese or very muscular patient, or in those with severe osteoporosis may make this more likely to occur.
+The risk of femoral fracture is experience dependent, meaning the more cases a surgeon has done, the less likely a fracture will occur.
+Again, the lowest risk for fracture is in the hands of surgeons with numerous case experiences.

 THE LOWEST RISKS ARE IN THE HANDS OF EXPERIENCED SURGEONS

 If a femoral fracture occurs during anterior approach surgery, the key to a good outcome is prompt recognition of the complication.
 The most common treatment is to pass a cable around the femur and secure it before reseating the implant.
 The cable secures the fracture and prevents its further displacement.
 With this treatment most patients can go on to have very good outcomes.
+While complications can occur with any technique, the anterior approach for hip replacement is an overwhelmingly successful procedure.
+A thoughtful discussion with your surgeon about the risks and benefits as they relate to your specific case is warranted.

 How long is the recovery for anterior Hip Replacement Surgery?